ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Temporary:
 : Use temporary (sometimes called "privacy") addresses {{!RFC4941}}

-The default is to prefer the use of stable local addresses for Listeners and Rendezvous Connections, and to prefer the use of temporary addresses for other Connections.
+The default is to Prefer the use of stable local addresses for Listeners and Rendezvous Connections, and to Prefer the use of temporary addresses for other Connections.